Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_domain_combinations.typ

   + $(a', b') lle (a, b)$ (Improvement: result is smaller or equal).
 ]

-The goal of reduction is to propagate constraints discovered by one domain to the other.
+Reduction propagates constraints discovered by one domain to the other.

 #example-box(title: "Reduction Example")[
   *Intervals* $times$ *Congruence*.